kaloudis/samourai-dojo/README.md

 ELECTRS_INSTALL=off
 ````

-You also configure additional option when running electrs.
+You also configure additional options when running electrs.
 For example, you may want to limit index-batch-size if you are running on limited hardware (Raspberry Pi or similar)

 ```
 ELECTRS_OPTIONS="--index-batch-size=10"